 Download our Summer Usage Calendar

 Summer tracking printables are available on our website like this ST Math Summer Usage Calendar.
 Your children can use it to track their minutes every time they play ST Math.
-A recent study released by Proving Ground, part of the Center for Education Policy Research at Harvard University, found increasing ST Math usage by more than 10 minutes per week correlated to significantly higher math gains on multiple state standardized math assessments.
+A study released by Proving Ground, part of the Center for Education Policy Research at Harvard University, found increasing ST Math usage by more than 10 minutes per week correlated to significantly higher math gains on multiple state standardized math assessments.
 Setting aside ten extra minutes for your child to solve puzzles with JiJi is easy.
 All you need to access ST Math is a Wi-Fi connection and a compatible device, so the whole family can play from the couch or by the pool.